flux242/radiosonde/README.md

 First, I've written a simple script that would multiplex the IQ samples received from the rtl-sdr dongle and then would shift and filter baseband signal using csdr framework.
 It worked to some extent but wasn't very flexible.
 And then Zilog80 told me about his new slicer - *iq_server*.
 After some iterations and improvements the *receivemultisonde.sh* script was ready.

 ## receivemultisonde.sh
 This script is used to receive multiple sondes at a time by scanning baseband signal.
-Only one

 Main advantages over aforementioned frameworks:
 - Simplicity.
 It's only about 170 lines of code!